-Sets the current color and style for drawing objects.
-The current color will be used for whatever graphical objects are subsequently drawn until the next color command is executed.
+Sets the color and style for drawing objects.
+There are two ways to use this command.

+Basic usage: ignore the optional <paint> parameter.
+The new color and style will be used for whatever graphical objects are subsequently drawn until the next Gr.color command is executed.

-All of the parameters are optional but positional: you can omit any parameter, but you must have the correct number of commas before any parameter you want to use.
+Advanced usage: The "basic usage" of this command always creates a new Paint.
+If you prefer, you can use the <paint> parameter to specify an existing Paint.
+The Gr.color command sets the color and style of that Paint, changing the appearance of any graphical object to which it is attached.
+The current Paint is not changed.
+See "Paints Advanced Usage" above and the example below.

+All of the parameters are optional.
+If a color component or the style is omitted, that component is left unchanged.
+For example, Gr.color ,,0 sets only green to 0, leaving alpha, red, blue, and style as they were.
+Use commas to indicate omitted parameters (see Optional Parameters).

-Each of the four color parameters is a numeric expression with a value from 0 through 255.
-If a value is outside of this range, only the last eight bits of the value are used; for example, 257 and 1025 are the same as 1.
-If any parameter is omitted, that component of the current color is left unchanged.
-For example, GR.color ,,0 sets only green to 0, leaving alpha, red, blue, and style as they were.
+Each of the four color components (alpha, red, green, blue) is a numeric expression with a value from 0 through 255.
+If a value is outside of this range, only the last eight bits of the value are used; for example, 257 and 1025 are both the same as 1.